 It's a puzzler, all right.
 But new research out of the University of California, San Francisco suggests that we may have just cracked the first part of the complex code that informs embryonic development.

-Using a genetically modified cell, the UCSF team was able to get other groups of individual cells to self-organize into multi-layered structures.
+The research team used genetic engineering to program cells with simple rules that allow them to self-organize into multi-layered structures, similar to how birds form flocks or fish form schools.
 These structures are similar to tissues in the very first stages of human embryonic development.

 The key to the new technique, according to researchers, is a customizable signaling molecule called SynNotch, short for synthetic Notch receptor.
-The SynNotch cells are programmed to respond in specific ways to the presence of other natural cells.
+The SynNotch cells are programmed to respond in specific ways to the presence of adjacent cells.

-When the modified SynNotch cells are introduced to another cell population, the cells organize themselves through spontaneous cooperation.
-The process is similar to how people organize themselves in a line by order of height.
-The cells just keep shuffling around until the proper sequence is achieved.
+In other words, the SynNotch programs allow the cells to organize themselves through spontaneous cooperation.
+The process is similar to how people might sequence themselves in a line by order of height.
+Without anyone in charge, the cells just keep shuffling around until the proper structure is achieved.

 The new research was published in the journal Science.